HOW I WORK

 My goal is to foster authentic relationships that inspire creative expression in our collaborative efforts.

-My approaches and therapeutic techniques are similar to how other talk therapies work and are uniquely based on making art and the creative process in mental health treatment.
+My approaches and therapeutic techniques are similar to how other therapies work and are uniquely based on making art and the creative process in mental health treatment.
 I provide individual art therapy sessions for children, teens, and adults.
+Each client is unique so this process is tailored for each client and changes from session to session.

-My work experiences are varied and diverse from private practice, outpatient, hospice care, IIH/MHSS services, residential/group, elder care facilities, and non-profit settings.
+My work experiences are varied and diverse from private practice, group outpatient practices, hospice care, IIH/MHSS services, residential and group homes, elder care facilities, and non-profit settings.

 My values ground and center me in difficult situations, foster meaningful relationships, and maintain a focus on long-term impact rather than short-term gains.
 I look for the root issues of the problems facing my clients and weeding those patterns out in our work together.
+I want my clients to be rekindled from painful and hurtful experiences.
 This foundation ensures my work aligns with my purpose and contributes to others in need of support and guidance.

 I believe adaptive changes are beneficial and growth means the process mattered.
 The process matters as much as the outcome.